BehrozKarim/Ecommerce_Sample/README.md

 10. Now run the application using `npm start`.
 By default the program will run on port 3000.

+Feel Free to contact me at behrozbuzdar@gmail.com if you face any issues in the setup.

 ## Testing Instructions
 A postman collection `Ecommerce Sample APP.postman_collection` is present in the root of the project.
 Import the collection inside postman and test the APIs.